MicrosoftDocs/mixed-reality/mixed-reality-docs/CONTRIBUTING.md

 You’ll need to upload your images to the images folder in the repo, and then reference them appropriately in the article.
 Images will automatically show up at full-size, which means if your image is large, it’ll fill the entire width of the article.
 Thus, we recommend pre-sizing your images before uploading them.
 The recommended width is between 600 and 700 pixels, though you should size up or down if it’s a dense screenshot or a fraction of a screenshot respectively.
 [You can find solid guidance here.](https://review.docs.microsoft.com/en-us/help/style/style-how-to-visuals-static-art-types?branch=master)

 ### Previewing your work
 While editing in the browser, you can click the **Preview** tab near the top of the page to preview your work before committing.
-Once your contributions have been merged into the master branch, you can see what the documentation would look like when it goes public at https://review.docs.microsoft.com/en-us/windows/mixed-reality/?branch=master
+Once your contributions have been merged into the master branch, you can see what the documentation will look like when it goes public at https://review.docs.microsoft.com/en-us/windows/mixed-reality/install-the-tools?branch=master (find your article using the table of contents in the left column.

 ## Editing in the browser vs. editing with a desktop client